OdooBulgaria/pls/README.md

 -  Create all Director --> Circle Head --> Project Manager ---> Employees
 -  Make related user for all the Circle Heads ,Project Manager, Director otherwise they wont be able to see their employee database
--  Warning -: Do not leave the porject managers,circle heads without related users in hr.employee
+-  Warning -: Do not leave the project managers,circle heads without related users in hr.employee
 -  Access Rights for Telecom Module -->Project Manager --> manager , Circle Head --> Circle Head , Admin or Corporrate ---> Corporate
 -  Access Rights for HR Module --> Employee, Project Manager,Circle Head should be employee and the corporate and admin will be manager

 ----------------------------------------
 # Attendance Functionality
 --------------------------------

+## Manager Note Logging
+- [ ] Create a functional field many2many that will automatically fetch all the mail.message regarding that manager and display
+	- [ ] For this just enter the realed model as "hr.employee"
+	- [ ] Create own subtype
+	- [ ] Enter the related id as the id of the project maanger

 ## Attendance Functionality